 Recordings of key speakers from the conference in Auckland, August 2014.

-Information and readings on developing modern learning environments that facilitate a variety of approaches to teaching and learning, from the Ministry of Education.
+Information on designing learning environments that facilitate a variety of approaches to teaching and learning, from the Ministry of Education.

 New Zealand teachers and school leaders describe and explain: